 Hiking Wadi Murabba’at is challenging!
 There are two ways to hike the area.
 There is a shorter trail suitable for families but those who know how to walk and carry their weight.
 It’s a circular route about 4 km long and passes through a less steep part of the stream.
 The route is suitable for kids from the age of 10.
 The trail will take you to the interesting Murabba’at caves.

-One of the things you will learn while Hiking Wadi Murabba’at is that in the cave a collection of letters and administrative documents from the period of the Bar Kubba revolt (132-135 CE).
+One of the things you will learn while Hiking Wadi Murabba’at is that in the cave, there is a collection of letters and administrative documents from the period of the Bar Kubba revolt (132-135 CE).
 Murabba’at caves seem to have been used by the rebel fighters as a hiding place while fleeing the Romans.
-The great distance from any settlement area, the size of the caves, and their proximity to a water source made the caves the place where they chose to settle and therefore brought with them documents from Herodium from which they fled.
+The great distance from any settlement area, the size of the caves, and their proximity to a water source made the caves where they chose to settle and, therefore, brought with them documents from Herodium from which they fled.
 Bar Kochba wrote some of the scrolls found, and until then, it was not clear if he was a real or legendary figure.